 RTSP operates between User Equipment (UE) and a Media Server.
 This Recommendation assumes that the Media Server is functionally decomposed into a Media Control Function (MCF) and a Media Delivery Function (MDF).
 These functions can be realized in a Media Gateway Controller (MGC) and a Media Gateway (MG).
 The Figure 1 illustrates the theoretical architecture in scope.

 NOTE 1 – There may be other network entities between the UE and MGC (MCF), or the UE and the MG (MDF).

-NOTE 2 – Alternate architectures are for further study.
+NOTE 2 – Alternative architectures are for further study.